MADH95/JSONLoader/README.md

 ## Custom Cards

-To create your own cards you just create a .jldr file (written in json) and fill in all the fields you want your card to have (fields you don't include will be defaulted).
+To create your own cards you just create a .jldr file (written in JSON) and fill in all the fields you want your card to have (fields you don't include will be defaulted).
 The *name* field is required, and the rest are optional with default values (though that would be a boring card).
 Those fields and their values are specified in the table below.
-For reference, an example custom card (8 f\*cking bears.jldr) is included in the **Cards** folder in this repo.
+For reference, an example custom card (8 f\*cking bears_card.jldr) is included in the **Cards** folder in this repo.

 To edit existing cards, you similarly create a .jldr file and fill in the fields you want to edit on the card.
 You must include both the *name* field and the *fieldsToEdit* field with at least 1 field name in it (explained more on the table).
 Any fields you don't include in *fieldsToEdit* will not be changed from the base card.